guardian/commercial-canaries/README.md

 ## Configuration

 Canaries are hosted in the following regions: Ireland, Canada, the US and Australia.
 A canary will initiate a run every one minute.
-The canary is called `comm_cmp_canary_prod`.
+The canary is called `commercial_canary_prod`.

 | Region             | AWS Region     | Banner button text                  |
 | ------------------ | -------------- | ----------------------------------- |